BlueM/http-response-assert/README.md

 * ``require()`` the module
 * Instantiate the class you imported from the module (optionally, give options to the constructor function)
-* Invoke the `addCheck()` method on the instance, giving it a URL, an array of assertions (see below) and, optionally, request options
+* Invoke the `addTest()` method on the instance, giving it a URL, an array of assertions (see below) and, optionally, request options
-* Add more `addCheck()` calls, if needed
+* Add more `addTest()` calls, if needed
-* Invoke the `run()` method, which will return a promise which will either resolve to a success string (no network problems, all assertions passed) or an error string (network problems and/or at least one assertion failed)
+* Invoke the `run()` method, which will return a promise which will resolve in case of success (no network problems, all assertions passed) or reject in case of an error (network problems and/or at least one assertion failed).
+The value both for resolve and reject is an object with keys “summary” and “results”.
+Please see example for more info.

 ## Options
 When calling the constructor function, you can pass in an object with any of these options: